 (d) A key district director or an Appeals office may raise an issue in a taxable period, even though technical advice may have been asked for and furnished with regard to the same or a similar issue in any other taxable period.
 However, if the proposal by the key district director or the Appeals office is contrary to a prior technical advice or ruling issued to the same plan/ organization, the proposal must be submitted to the National Office.
-See §601.106(a)(1)(iv)(b) and subdivision (i)(d) of this subparagraph.
+See 601.106(a)(1)(iv)(b)and subdivision (i)(d) of this subparagraph.

 (o) Employees' trusts or plans-(1) In general.
 Paragraph (o) provides procedures relating to the issuance of determination letters with respect to the qualification of retirement plans.
-Paragraph (o)(2) of this section sets forth the authority of key district directors to issue determination letters.
+Paragraph (0)(2) of this section sets forth the authority of key district directors to issue determination letters.
 Paragraph (o)(3) provides instructions to applicants, including which forms to file, where such forms must be filed, and requirements for giving notice to interested parties.
 Paragraph (o)(5) describes the administrative remedies available to interested parties and the Pension Benefit Guaranty Corporation.
-Paragraphs (o)(6) describes the administrative appeal rights available to applicants.
+Paragraphs (0)(6) describes the administrative appeal rights available to applicants.
 Paragraph (o)(7) provides for the issuance of notice of final determination.
 Paragraph (o)(8) describes the documents which will make up the administrative record.
-Paragraph (o) (9) describes the notice of final determination.
+Paragraph (o)(9) describes the notice of final determination.
 Paragraph (o)(10) sets forth the actions that will be necessary on the part of applicants, interested parties, and the Pension Benefit Guaranty Corporation in order for each to exhaust the administrative remedies within the meaning of section 7476(b)(3) of the Code.

-(2) Determination letters. (i) The district directors of the key district offices (described in paragraph (o)(4) of this section) shall have the authority to issue determination letters involving the provisions of sections 401, 403 (a), 405, and 501(a) of the Internal Revenue Code of 1954 with respect to:

-(a) Initial qualification of stock bonus, pension, profit-sharing, annuity, and bond purchase plans;

-(b) Initial exemption from Federal income tax under section 501(a) of trusts forming a part of such plans, provided that the determination does not involve application of section 502 (feeder organizations) or section 511 (unrelated business income), or the question of whether a proposed transaction will be a prohibited transaction under section 503:

-(c) Compliance with the applicable requirements of foreign situs trusts as to taxability of beneficiaries (section 402(c)) and deductions for employer contributions (section 404(a)(4)) in connection with a request for a determination letter as to the qualification of a retirement plan;

-(d) Amendments, curtailments, or terminations of such plans and trusts.

-(ii) Determination letters authorized by paragraph (o)(2)(i) of this section do not include determinations or opinions relating to other inquiries with respect to plans or trusts.
-Thus, except as specifically provided in paragraph (o)(2)(i) of this section, key district directors may not issue determination letters relating to issues under other sections of the Code, such as sections 72, through 404, 412, 502, 503, and through 515, unless such determination letters are otherwise authorized under paragraph (c) of this section.
+- (2) Determination letters. (i) The district directors of the key district offices (described in paragraph (o)(4) of this section) shall have the authority to issue determination letters involving the provisions of sections 401, 403 (a), 405, and 501(a) of the Internal Revenue Code of 1954 with respect to: - (a) Initial qualification of stock bonus, pension, profit-sharing, annuity, and bond purchase plans; - (b) Initial exemption from Federal income tax under section 501(a) of trusts forming a part of such plans, provided that the determination does not involve application of section 502 (feeder organizations) or section 511 (unrelated business income), or the question of whether a proposed transaction will be a prohibited transaction under section 503: - (c) Compliance with the applicable requirements of foreign situs trusts as to taxability of beneficiaries (section 402(c)) and deductions for employer contributions (section 404(a)(4)) in connection with a request for a determination letter as to the qualification of a retirement plan; - (d) Amendments, curtailments, or terminations of such plans and trusts. - (ii) Determination letters authorized by paragraph (0)(2)(i) of this section do not include determinations or opinions relating to other inquiries with respect to plans or trusts.
+Thus, except as specifically provided in paragraph (0)(2)(i) of this section, key district directors may not issue determination letters relating to issues under other sections of the Code, such as sections 72, 402 through 404, 412, 502, 503, and 511 through 515, unless such determination letters are otherwise authorized under paragraph (c) of this section. - (iii) If, during the consideration of a case described in paragraph (0)(2)(i) of this section by a key district director, the applicant believes that the case involves an issue with respect to which referral for technical advice is appropriate, the applicant may ask the district director to request technical advice from the National Office.
+The district director shall advise the applicant of its right to request referral of the